AzureAD/microsoft-authentication-library-for-android/README.md

 > Looking for developers interested in providing early feedback on a x-platform implementation of MSAL written in C++ and Java, callable from Java, Kotlin and C++.
 If you're interested please please contact shoatman@microsoft.com.

+***06/25/2021***
+- Silent requests inadvertently serialized in MSAL v2.0.8-v2.0.12, Common v3.1.2-v3.4.3.
+This will be fixed in an upcoming release, tentatively scheduled for next week.
+- In the meantime, please refrain from updating to the mentioned library versions.
+Details for the issue can be found [here](https://github.com/AzureAD/microsoft-authentication-library-common-for-android/issues/1438).

 ***11/09/2020***
  - Android changes for SDK30, see [the android developers notice](https://android-developers.googleblog.com/2020/07/preparing-your-build-for-package-visibility-in-android-11.html).